-The second shock came when he discovered hand rails on the inside of the barriers facing the ice!
+I saw hand rails on the inside of the barriers facing the ice!

 Fast forward 9 years and Daryl had become a part of community life in Swindon, playing and coaching for the Wildcats organisation and married to a local girl, he’d fully settled into life in the Wiltshire town when, by a twist of fate, his career took a sharp upward turn.

-While attending a charity golf tournament in Cardiff in the summer of 1995 Daryl met up with the Cardiff Devils Supremo, John
+While attending a charity golf tournament in Cardiff in the summer of 1995 Daryl met up with the Cardiff Devils Supremo, John Lawless.

-Lawless, who was heading up to Manchester to become the General Manager of the new Manchester Storm hockey team, John was looking for a player/assistant coach and Daryl was offered the job.
+As it happened John was looking for a player/assistant coach and Daryl was offered the job.